hselin/hselin.github.io/source/_posts/2015-08-26-another-layer-of-indirection.markdown

     <li>
       <b>SMR driver</b>
       <br />
       Going lower, we could build a SMR-aware block/filter driver.
-This will allow file systems to work transparently with SMR devices and requires no application change.
+This allows file systems to work transparently with SMR devices and requires no application change.
 At WD, we are currently working on a <a href="https://en.wikipedia.org/wiki/Device_mapper">device mapper</a> target to support Host Managed SMR devices (more on this in later posts).
 However, SMR awareness at this level may not provide as much efficiency and flexibility as compared to some of the previous use models.
 Additionally, we may be constrained by functionalities and limitations of layers below (e.g. libATA, miniports).
     </li>
     <br />
     <li>
       <b>Device Managed SMR</b>
       <br />
       Finally, we could always punt the work of managing SMR behavior to the device.
 After all, device manufacturers are the storage experts and they "created" this problem in the first place!
 By implementing SMR handling at the lowest level, file systems and applications will work transparently with SMR devices - from the host perspective, a Device Managed SMR drive works exactly like a conventional <a href="https://en.wikipedia.org/wiki/Perpendicular_recording drive">PMR</a> drive.
 Have we found a panacea to our SMR problem?
 Maybe.
 It depends on our usage model and performance expectations.
 For example, just how "transparent" is this solution?
-Unlike traditional drives - the performance characteristics of a Device Managed SMR drive might change as we fill it to capacity (at some point read-modify-write will be required to change device contents).
+Unlike traditional drives - the performance characteristics of a Device Managed SMR drive may change as we fill it to capacity (at some point read-modify-write will be required to change device contents).
 Can applications really transparently deal with this behavior?
 Furthermore, this "transparency" comes at a cost - in terms of performance, flexibility and scalability.
       <br />
       <br />
       <ul style="margin-top: 0px;">
         <li>
-          Performance - at the device level, only limited amount of semantic information are available from the host.
+          Performance - at the device level, only limited amount of semantic information is available from the host.
 It is up to the device to interpret the meaning and importance of each read and write command.
 This limits the amount of optimization that could be implemented.
 For example, the device might kick off a garbage collection process while the host is busy flushing important data to disk; and an application can experience drastically different I/O completion times while executing the same operation.
         </li>
         <br />
         <li>